benlynch1931/Makers-Journey/Week02.md

 &#x2718; "N/A"
 - Another 'loss of words' almost.
 I shall start to self-reflect if I have time as an addition to the forms I send out.

+## <a name="process">Process Workshop Feedback</a>

+### Response 1:

+&#x2714; "Clear and efficient setup.
+Laid out screen so you can see everything"
+- I do take pride in how I lay out my windows as it helps increase my efficiency if I can see everything open!

+&#x2714; "Read and checked the failing test even though you knew it would fail"
+- It took me a lot of brain power to force myself to check all errors to get into a good practice/routine.
+I'm happy that this is noticed as a good thing.

+&#x2714; "I liked that you were saying your thinking process.
+I could 'see' what you were writing without looking at your screen"
+- I find it not only is useful for the observer, but also useful for me.
+It gives me a chance to let my brain fully process things without gettting ahead of myself.
+More often than not, I notcied a flaw in my idea as I'm speaking it, just from where my brain can process it fully.

+&#x2718; "On occasion, you chanced the test according to the code.
+You should probably let it fail first"
+- I hear you.
+I shall learn to let the test fail and then go and alter it where I need to.